Non-tidal rivers combined with broad and narrow gauge canals offer a mixture of waterway experiences.

 Eleven locks at Atherstone and two at Glascote drop the line to Fazeley Junction and the Birmingham & Fazeley Canal.
 The line between Fazeley and Whittington appears to be part of the Coventry Canal but the Birmingham & Fazeley nameplates in lieu of Coventry Canal bridge numbers indicate that this section was constructed by, amongst others, the Birmingham & Fazeley Company.

-The conurbation is again left behind and at Fradley Junction the Trent & Mersey Canal continues through Staffordshire countryside until the waft of hops indicates the proximity of the breweries of Burton upon Trent.
+Suburbia is again left behind and at Fradley Junction the Trent & Mersey Canal continues through Staffordshire countryside until the waft of hops indicates the near by breweries of Burton upon Trent.
 At Stenson the narrow gauge locks change to broad as the River Trent approaches.